iggygolo/tsunami/README.md

 **Vibed with [MKStack](https://soapbox.pub/mkstack)** ⚡

-Built for creators who want to own their content, engage directly with their audience, and participate in the value-for-value economy through Bitcoin Lightning payments.
+Built for artists who want to own their content, engage directly with their audience, and participate in the value-for-value economy through Bitcoin Lightning payments.